mpetroff/pannellum.org/content/download.md

 ### Pannellum CDN

-Although one can self-host Pannellum on virtually any web server as it is static content, a CDN is also provided for convenience.
+Although one can self-host Pannellum on virtually any web server as it is static content, a CDN is also provided for convenience (for low-to-medium traffic sites).
 ```html
 <!-- Latest compiled and minified standalone viewer -->
 {{% pnlmbase %}}/{{% pnlmversion %}}/pannellum.htm